 Events

-The Research Computing Series is a great opportunity to learn about the resources available to faculty, staff and students.
-The Fall 2023 Research Computing Series will feature two sessions.
+The Research Computing Series is a great opportunity to learn about the research on campus as well as the computing resources available to faculty, staff and students.
+The Spring 2025 Research Computing Series will consist of two virtual sessions on Microsoft Teams.

 Which Sessions Would You Like to Attend?